 /, /boot, /tmp) and MountMan will not try to (un)mount them.

 By checking the options in this section, Krusader will ask for confirmation before doing a specific action; otherwise, the following actions will be done without warning:

-Icon Cache Size: Krusader uses an icon cache, so it will not have to reload icons that have been used before.
+Icon cache size (KB): Krusader uses an icon cache, so it will not have to reload icons that have been used before.
 Of course, as the cache grows bigger, it can store more icons and further speed operations, but the memory footprint of Krusader will become bigger.